 It’s a solid metal cutting on my book.
 If you want to get the job done at a cheap price, look no further.

 - Works really well with acrylic.

 Freud 10″ x 80T Ultimate Plywood & Melamine Blade

 Whether you are a professional woodworker or a high professional cabinet workshop owner, one thing is for certain, you need to rely on precision quality cutting tools to deliver superior quality results.

 After years of testing, Freud has come up with superior quality cutting blade with innovative technology that makes their product perfect for anyone that’s looking to get some quality blades.

 Freud is the only company in the world that specializes in carbide manufacturing.
 Every Freud saw blade is cut from premium quality hardened steel plate using high-performance industrial lasers to produce the most stable, precise the most consistent blade body possible.

-This blade has laser cut anti-vibration slots, noise and heat absorbing vents that keep the cutting edge exceptionally straight and true.
+This blade has laser-cut anti-vibration slots, noise and heat-absorbing vents that keep the cutting edge exceptionally straight and true.

 Each saw blade receives a Perma-Shield non-stick coating that helps reduce the drag of the blade.
 This 10-inch blade has 80 teeth count with Hi-ATB Grind.
-It has a thin .126″ Kerf with positive 2-degree angle and 5/8″ laser cut arbor.
+It has a thin .126″ Kerf with a positive 2-degree angle and 5/8″ laser cut arbor.